jsk-ros-pkg/jsk_aerial_robot/robots/beetle/README.md

 )
 ```

-5. catkin build the workspace again.
+### 4. catkin build the workspace again.

 ```bash
 cd ~/path_to_ws
 catkin build
 ```

-6. If the building is successful, comment the code in step 4.
+### 5. If the building is successful, comment the code in step 4.

 ## Run the simulation

+### 1. Start the simulation
-1. run the simulation with the following command:
+Run the simulation with the following command:
 ```bash
 roslaunch beetle bringup_nmpc_omni.launch real_machine:=false simulation:=True headless:=False nmpc_mode:=0
 ```
+### 2. Start the keyboard script
-2. run the keyboard with the following command:
+Run the keyboard with the following command:
 ```bash
 rosrun aerial_robot_base keyboard_command.py
 ```
 Then input 'r' to arm the robot and input 't' to takeoff the robot.

+### 3. Send the trajectory
-3. After the main window printed 'Hovering', please run the following command to send a trajectory:
+**After the main window printed 'Hovering'**, please run the following command to send a trajectory:
 ```bash
 rosrun aerial_robot_planning mpc_pt_pub_node.py beetle1 3 -num 1
 ```